icebert04/icebert04.github.io/_posts/2018-1-16-employees-are-family.md

 Ise also looks after the land that I inherited from my Lola (Grandmother).
 Takes care of some of the livestocks, mahogany trees and few fruit bearing trees.
 As of the moment, both him and I are thinking of a new agri-business venture that will benefit us both.
 I have to say that he is a worthy and dependable employee.

+I know I am not the only one who have a reliable guy like Ise.
+There are lots of people who are living in the city or the provinces that have their own version of Ise.
+But those who doesn't and had troubles keeping their helpers... it is not too late to change your ways.
+Be good and good will come back to you... sometimes in ten fold.
+Treat them like family.
+Just try it and maintain it.
+You will then fully know the true meaning of LOYALTY!